chris00walker/domain-model/DDD_Artefacts/docs/strategy/7-key-resources.md

-# **🎯 Goal:** Secure, manage, and steward the assets that power EFI’s Key Activities—so every promise of authenticity, provenance, and friction-free service is kept for B2C, B2B, and importer customers.
+# **🎯 Goal:** Secure, manage, and steward the assets that power EFI’s Key Activities—so every promise of authenticity, provenance, and friction-free service is kept for B2C, B2B, and importer customers

 **Strategyzer Lens:** Every asset must